openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/CA_ProctoredExams.rst

 #.
 Optionally, add a text component to the exam to provide learners with
    information about the proctored exam in your course.
-You might also want to add one or two dummy questions to the exam; if you do, make sure the subsection is not graded.
+You might also want to add a few dummy questions to the exam.

 The practice exam is added to the courseware, and is visible to all learners regardless of their enrollment track.
-It is not graded or proctored, and does not affect learners' credit eligibility.

 .. _Respond to Learner Concerns about Proctored Exams: